AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Introduction

 Inference time compute has remarkably improved reasoning in large language models (LLMs), and reasoning-finetuned models like Phi-4-Reasoning substantially outperform their base counterparts on reasoning tasks they were not directly trained on \citep{abdin2025phi4}.
 However, the extent to which LLMs, especially reasoning-finetuned models, can learn generalized algorithmic capacities remains poorly understood \citep{eberle2025position}.
 While recent advances in mechanistic interpretability \citep{todd2024function} point in this direction, it's unclear whether LLMs acquire universal representations of algorithmic primitives \citep{pmlr-v235-huh24a}, whether these primitives are geometrically organized in representation space, similar to brains \citep{Fascianelli2024}, and whether LLMs solve reasoning tasks by composition of generalized algorithmic primitives, and through component reuse across tasks and models \citep{merullo2024circuit}.
 This presents a unique opportunity to understand the algorithmic basis of LLM reasoning, improvements in compositional generalization after finetuning, and the impact of finetuning on chain-of-thought reasoning \citep{lobo-etal-2025-impact}.

 This work aims to understand how fundamental algorithmic primitives are generalized and composed to enable complex reasoning capabilities in LLMs.
 The work addresses three fundamental questions: (1) What are the basic algorithmic primitives that language models use in specific tasks, and across reasoning domains?
 (2) Do these primitives compose geometrically in neural activation space?
 (3) How do reasoning-enhanced models differ from base models in their primitive usage and composition?
 We introduce a framework for a multi-level algorithmic understanding.
-We first extract algorithmic primitives by clustering internal representations and interpreting the corresponding reasoning traces.
+We first extract algorithmic primitives by clustering internal representations and leveraging a novel LLM-based automated pipeline for annotating reasoning traces.
 We then apply function vector methods to extract primitive vectors from the models' internal representations.
 We induce and steer algorithmic primitives by injecting primitive vectors across the layers.
 To identify both task-specific and universal algorithmic primitives, we apply the approach across domains: Traveling Salesperson Problem, 3-SAT, AIME, and graph navigation.
-Finally, to investigate compositional generalization as a result of finetuning, we compare algorithmic performance of base models and reasoning-finetuned counterpart, like Phi-4 and Phi4-reasoning \citep{abdin2025phi4}.
+Finally, to investigate compositional generalization as a result of finetuning, we compare algorithmic performance of base models and their reasoning-finetuned counterparts, like Phi-4 and Phi4-reasoning \citep{abdin2025phi4}.
 This multi-level framework allows us to understand the geometry and compositionality of algorithmic primitives in LLM reasoning.

 Our contributions include: (1) the systematic identification of cross-domain algorithmic primitives in LLMs, (2) a geometric framework for understanding primitive composition through vector arithmetic, (3) novel methodology linking explicit reasoning behaviors to internal mechanisms, (4) mechanistic evidence for compositional generalization following finetuning LLMs for reasoning, and (5) evaluation of cross-task primitive transfer and generalization.